creator-assertions/identity-assertion/README.md

 You can render the site of this content locally if you wish to test the appearance of changes you are making.
 To do this:

-1. Ensure that you have a current version of node.js installed ([installers are here](https://nodejs.org/en/download/)).
+1. Ensure that you have a current version of node.js installed. ([Installers are here.](https://nodejs.org/en/download/))
 2. Install Antora and other project dependencies.

 ```